larsgk/web-nrf52-dongle/README.md

 * Based on Zephyr
 * Built for the Nordic nRF52840 Dongle (PCA10059)
 * Uses BLE GATT and WebUSB for communication
-* Button press sends notification, BLE CMD sets the LED
+* TODO: Button press sends notification, BLE CMD sets the LED
 * Pass through messages between BLE/GATT and USB
+* If first byte in message (either way) is a 0x01, the next 3 bytes will set RGB LED ([0x01, r, g, b]) in stead

 ## Web Demo
 * Based on LitElement